BxCppDev/Bayeux/README.rst

 - Boost/Serialization library  from version  1.65 to 1.68  introduced a
   bug  in the  implementation of  the singleton  template class.
-As a consequence, only Boost version 1.63 and 1.69 are supported so far.
+As a consequence, only Boost version 1.63 and 1.69 and above should be supported so far.
-- Despite our efforts, Geant4 10.5 (no  MT build) is not supported yet since  the implementation  of  hit collections  has  changed in  some undocumented  way  and  now  causes  segfault  in the  Bayeux/mctools Geant4 extension module.
+- Despite our efforts, Geant4 10.5 (no  MT build) is not supported yet since  the implementation  of  hit collections  has  changed in  some undocumented  way (as usual!) and  now  causes  segfault  in the  Bayeux/mctools Geant4 extension module.

 .. raw:: pdf